MileHacker Logo

 • El Yunque National Forest: The only tropical rainforest in the U.S. National Forest System, near Fajardo.

-• Rincón (West Coast): Known for excellent surfing, a casual-back vibe, and the setting sun.
+• Rincón (West Coast): Known for excellent surfing, a relaxed-back vibe, and the setting sun.

-• Ponce (South Coast): With a rich history, architecture, and museums of art.
+• Ponce (South Coast): Rich in history, architecture, and museums of art.

 • Cabo Rojo (Southwest): Salt flats, lighthouse, stunning cliffs and beaches.